 He has considered going silent on several occasions.
-Toward the end of 2014, The Administrator announced that he would pass on his page to someone else.
-Another anonymous admin would take his place, maybe someone with contacts within the government and SEDENA, who could pass on the reports to the authorities and encourage them to act.
+Towards the end of 2014 The Administrator announced that he would pass on his page to someone else.
+Another anonymous admin would take his place, maybe someone with contacts within the Government and SEDENA, who could pass on the reports to the authorities and encourage them to act on them.
 The page's followers were divided over whether this was a good or bad thing, but it didn't matter: the transition never took place.

-The Administrator is still there, in the line of fire, despite knowing of very few cases in which his actions have directly saved someone's life; despite the growing risk that he could join the ranks of bloggers and activists executed across Tamaulipas; and despite not believing there is a workable solution to the conflict in his country.
+The Administrator is still there, in the line of fire, despite knowing of very few cases where his actions have directly saved someone's life; despite the growing risk that he could join the ranks of bloggers and activists executed across Tamaulipas; despite not believing there is a workable solution to the conflict in his country.